 - The beneficiary’s account number

-- The BIC or SWIFT code aka Society for Worldwide Interbank Financial Telecommunication code
+- The BIC or SWIFT code, or Society for Worldwide Interbank Financial Telecommunication code

-- The CHIPS UID aka Clearing House Interbank Payments System Universal Identifier
+- The CHIPS UID, or Clearing House Interbank Payments System Universal Identifier

 You’ll Need Your Routing Number

 Your routing number — sometimes called an ABA — is an extremely useful piece of information when it comes to your banking life.
-Your Citi routing number appears on your checks, or you can get it by contacting your bank directly.
+Your Citi routing number appears on your checks, or you can get it by logging into your account online or contacting your bank directly.

 Be sure to verify the routing number before you send your cash.
 If it’s off by even one digit, your money could go somewhere else.